madhura74/javaWebApp/README.md

 This README provides the steps needed to run, containerize, deploy, and manage the application in a cloud environment.

+## Project Overview

+This project is designed to demonstrate a complete DevOps workflow for a Java Spring Boot application.
+It includes local execution, Docker packaging, Terraform-based AWS infrastructure provisioning, Kubernetes deployment, and automated CI/CD using GitHub Actions.

+The goal is to show how a simple application can be built, containerized, deployed to a cloud environment, and managed using modern automation practices.

 ## Prerequisites

 Before you begin, make sure the following tools and resources are available: